tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent-windows/set-up-of-management-agent-windows.md

 ## Task 2: Install Management Agent

-Install Management Agent (If your host is Linux, skip to skip to Lab 5: Install Management Agent on non-OCI Hosts - Linux).
+Install Management Agent (If your host is Linux, skip to Lab 5: Install Management Agent on non-OCI Hosts - Linux).

 1. To install the management agent software on Windows, perform the following steps: